Mir4H/PollsApp/readme.md

 # Polls Web App

 This is a simple web poll application where users can vote and create polls.
-The Backend is built with .NET Core Web API, using Dapper, SQL Server database and Minimal API.These technologies are new to me, but I enjoyed experimenting and learning them.
+The Backend is built with .NET Core Web API, using Dapper, SQL Server database and Minimal API.
+These technologies were quite new to me, but I enjoyed experimenting and learning them.
 The frontend is built with React using Typescript.

 ## Running the Backend